0

 Part of Janda’s approach is that specific tight muscles require little stimulus to ‘tighten’ again.

-As an example, ongoing tensioning of your neck and shoulders is constantly going through a tight-relaxed-tight cycle.
+For example, ongoing tensioning of your neck and shoulders constantly goes through a tight-relaxed-tight cycle.

-Every time you get some relief (whether from a treatment or relaxation), it doesn’t take a lot for things to tighten up again.
+Every time you get some relief (whether from a treatment or relaxation), it doesn’t take long for things to tighten up again.

 “In some cases, joint degeneration may be a direct source of pain, but the actual cause of pain is often secondary to muscle imbalance.
 Therefore, clinicians should find and treat the cause of the pain rather than focus on the source of the pain.”